 In the year, Doan et al. came up with three impressive questions that specifically relate to knowledge retention theory:

-- What are the expected consequences of knowledge loss?
+- What are the expected consequences of valuable knowledge loss?

-- What type of actions need to perform knowledge retainment?
+- What type of actions need to be performed for knowledge retention?

 Based on these questions, there are strategic steps that help to formulate the knowledge retention strategy: